sbndAbhijeet/WebQuery_RAG/README.md

 ## 🔧 Setup Instructions (Local Setup)
 Follow these steps to set up and run the WebQuery project locally:
+Summarize steps:
+Make sure you have docker installed. clone the repo. configure the .env with openai/gemini api keys in backend directory. run `python indexing.py` open any browser go to extensions and load the `extension` dir.

+Now your setup is done, the below ones are for running application run `python chat.py` in parallel run docker compose up (spinning up the docker to run qdrant db)

+then after go to chai_docs web site https://docs.chaicode.com/youtube/getting-started/ you will start notice a icon at bottom right.

 📁 1.
 Clone the Repository
 ```bash